Talking to Your Kids About School Shootings

 Limit exposure to media coverage

 Watching or listening to news about school shootings can be traumatic for children.
 Try to limit their exposure to media coverage and instead focus on engaging in positive activities together.
-Also, focus on the helpers
+Also, focus on the helpers!

 Listen, listen, listen